 EVERY DAY ARTS FOR SPECIAL EDUCATION

 Every Day Arts for Special Education transforms school for students with diverse learning and behavioral needs.
-EASE coaches work with classroom teachers to help students learn socialization skills through role play, singing, and other simple games in a low-pressure environment.
+EASE coaches work with classroom teachers to help students learn socialization skills through various activities in a low-pressure environment.
 EASEʼs methods have been proven to develop studentsʼ social-emotional, communication, and fine and gross motor skills through a series of methods that can be integrated into any aspect of curriculum.

 EASE is currently the recipient of an Assistance for Arts Education Development and Dissemination Grant (AAEDD) through the US Department of Education.